VictoriaMetrics/VictoriaMetrics/docs/vmauth.md

   #     - http://vmselect2:8481/select/42/prometheus
   #   For example, http://vmauth:8427/api/v1/query is proxied to http://vmselect1:8480/select/42/prometheus/api/v1/query
   #   or to http://vmselect2:8480/select/42/prometheus/api/v1/query .
+  #   Requests are re-tried at other url_prefix backends if response status codes match 500 or 502.
   #
   # - Requests to http://vmauth:8427/api/v1/write are proxied to http://vminsert:8480/insert/42/prometheus/api/v1/write .
   #   The "X-Scope-OrgID: abc" http header is added to these requests.